kirbydesign/designsystem/MIGRATION.md

 <h4 id="icon-v10">Icon</h4>

 The deprecated `customName` property has been removed and `name` should be used as a direct replacement.

+<h4 id="modal-v10">Icon</h4>

+The deprecated `alertConfig` parameter in `modalController.showModal` and `modalController.navigateToModal` has been removed and the `canDismiss` callback should be used as a direct replacement.
+The callback can be set on the parent modal from your own embedded component,be provided to the `ModalConfig` or set directly via the `canDismiss` input property when using the modal component in your template.

 <h4 id="page-v10">Page</h4>